Palatine Hill

-The Palatine Hill (/ˈpælətaɪn/; Classical Latin: Palatium; Neo-Latin: Collis/Mons Palatinus; Palatino /it/), which relative to the seven hills of Rome is the centremost, is one of the most ancient parts of the city; it has been called "the first nucleus of the Roman Empire".
-The site is now mainly a large open-air museum whilst the Palatine Museum houses many finds from the excavations here and from other ancient Italian sites.
+The Palatine Hill (/ˈpælətaɪn/ PAL-ə-tyne; Palatium; Collis/Mons Palatinus; Palatino /it/), which is the centremost of the seven hills of Rome, is one of the most ancient parts of the city; it has been called "the first nucleus of the Roman Empire".
+The site is now mainly a large open-air museum and the Palatine Museum houses many finds from the excavations here and from other ancient Italian sites.

 Imperial palaces were built there, starting with Augustus.
 Before imperial times the hill was mostly occupied by the houses of the rich.

 The hill originally had two summits separated by a depression: the higher summit was called Palatium; the lower Germalus (or Cermalus).
 Using the Forma Urbis its perimeter enclosed 63 acres; while the Regionary Catalogues of the 4th century enclose 131 acres.

 Etymology

 According to Livy (59 BC - AD 17) the Palatine hill got its name from the Arcadian settlers from Pallantium, named from its founder Pallas, son of Lycaon.
 More likely, it is derived from the noun palātum "palate"; Ennius uses it once for the "heaven", and it may be connected with the Etruscan word for sky, falad.

 The name of the hill is the etymological origin of the word palace and its cognates in other languages (Greek: παλάτιον, palazzo, palais, Spanish: palacio, Portuguese: paço and palácio, Pfalz and Palast, palác, palača, etc.).

 The Palatine Hill is also the etymological origin (via the Latin adjective palatinus) of "palatine", a 16th-century English adjective that originally signified something pertaining to the Caesar's palace, or someone who is invested with the king's authority.
 Later its use shifted to a reference to the German Palatinate.
 The office of the German count palatine (Pfalzgraf) had its origins in the comes palatinus, an earlier office in Merovingian and Carolingian times.

 Another modern English word, "paladin", came into usage to refer to any distinguished knight (especially one of the Twelve Peers of Charlemagne) under Charlemagne in late renditions of the Matter of France.
 (Note: This word came into use after an obsolete English "palasin" (from OF palaisin) came into disuse.)